statespace-tech/toolfront/README.md

 <br>

 > AI agents lack context about your databases, while teams keep rewriting the same queries because past work often gets lost.
-> ToolFront connects agents to your databases and feeds them your team's proven query patterns, so both agents and teammates can learn from each other and ship faster.
+> ToolFront connects coding agents to your databases so they can explore and query your data, write schema-aware code, and build a shared knowledge base from your team's work.

 ## Features